-Zeroes are placeholders used when reporting an accurate standing at a particular moment in the class; students are always given opportunities to complete assignments.
-Students who are below 50% at any point and are meeting the credit completion protocols may continue to hand in assignments until they have achieved a passing grade.
+Zeroes are placeholders used when reporting an accurate standing at a particular moment in the class.
+Students who are below 50% may continue to hand in assignments until they have achieved a passing grade.
 Students should attend all mandatory assignment completion opportunities to be eligible for consideration.
 All decisions are subject to review by the administration team of the school.